Make sure to allocate enough hardware resources for Docker engine. Tested & confirmed config: 2 CPUs, 8GB RAM, 2GB Swap area.

 DataHub Docker Images:

-If you want to test ingesting some data once DataHub is up, see Ingestion for more details.
+If you want to test ingesting some data once DataHub is up, use the

 We use GitHub Actions to build and continuously deploy our images.
 There should be no need to do this manually; a successful release on Github will automatically publish the images.

 This is not our recommended development flow and most developers should be following the Using Docker Images During Development guide.

 To build the full images (that we are going to publish), you need to run the following: